If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 What kind of documentation can I provide to support my case?

-If you’ve cancelled the transaction, you can show any correspondence between you and the merchant to help validate your dispute.
+If you’ve canceled the transaction, you can show any correspondence between you and the merchant to help validate your dispute.
 Cancellation confirmation numbers help too.

 If you were supposed to receive a credit, you can provide a copy of the credit slip or evidence showing the merchant promised to honor your request.